I received a complimentary tour of the Seneca Lake Wine Trail while attending the TBEX conference. All opinions expressed are my own.

 About Finger Lakes Wine Country

 Can you believe I’ve lived in New York State my entire life and never visited Finger Lakes Wine Country before?
 Finger Lakes Wine Country is the home to three wine trails around distinct lakes in New York State: the Cayuga Lake Wine Trail, Keuka Lake Wine Trail and the Seneca Lake Wine Trail.
+If you remember my visit to the Rose Wine Mansion, I tasted a sample of Dr. Konstantin Frank wine which is harvested in this region.
 Each of the Finger Lakes Wine wine tours offer tastings and food pairings around year-round events.
 Some pairing event themes include chocolate, cheese, barbecue, harvest and holiday.

 Best Time to Visit Finger Lakes Wine Country